flyx/OpenGLAda/README.md

    for loading image files into OpenGL textures.
 It is public domain.
 Because it's so tiny, it is linked directly into OpenGLAda.
 Its source is included in the OpenGLAda sources.
+ * [FTGL][11]: A library built on top of FreeType that provides an API to load TrueType fonts and render text with OpenGL.
+The Ada wrapper only provides basic functionality to load fonts and render text.
+As it does not include a wrapper to FreeType, the more low-level functionality has been excluded, it may be available as part of a more complete wrapper included in [Lumen][12] in the future.

 OpenGLAda supports MacOSX, Windows and X11-based systems.